SFU-Archives/atom-guidelines-processing-resources/resources/atom-importer.md

 Note that from 2021-2024 the Archives also had an online conversion app to transform an SFU-specific Import template (Excel) to the standard AtoM csv.
 This was retired in 2024, as the Archives shifted to a simpler import process using the current adaptation of the AtoM import template.

-## Standard AtoM import template
+## Use the SFU Excel template
-1. Create your series / file / item list.
+1. Create your series / file / item list on the appropriate tab.

-- If using the SFU adaptation, use the appropriate tab and save that tab as csv.
+2. From the tab you want to import, save the file as csv (csv file will only include data from that tab).

-2. Open the csv file with BBEdit and change the settings for character encoding and line endings:
+3. Open the csv file with BBEdit and change the settings for character encoding and line endings:
 - `Character encoding` = Unicode (UTF-8)
 - `Line endings` = Unix (LF)

-3. Open the SFU AtoM edit site and log in.
+4. Open the SFU AtoM edit site and log in.

-4. In the `AtoM header bar` select `Import` > `Validate CSV`.
+5. In the `AtoM header bar` select `Import` > `Validate CSV`.

-5. Test your import csv file (`Type` = "Archival descrption").
+6. Test your import csv file (`Type` = "Archival descrption").
-- If there are errors, make corrections on the csv file and re-test until there are no error.
+- If there are errors, make corrections on the csv file and re-test until there are no errors.

-6. In the `AtoM header bar` select `Import` > `CSV`.
+7. In the `AtoM header bar` select `Import` > `CSV`.

-7. On the `Import CSV` page, use the following settings (these are the defaults, they do not need to be changed):
+8. On the `Import CSV` page, use the following settings (these are the defaults, they do not need to be changed):
     - `Type` = "Archival description"
     - `Update behaviours` = "Ignore matches and create new records on import"
     - `Skip matched records` = UNCHECKED